 When hosting these events, you have two options: in-person or online auction fundraisers.
 How do you know which is right for you?
 Consider your main audience: who they are, their age group, and their needs and preferences.
 Examples include:

-For instance, if you’re running a church fundraiser and most of your audience is older, choose a live event to accommodate people less familiar with tech.
-On the other hand, busy people or those who avoid crowds may prefer online auctions, which offer more flexibility.
+For instance, if you’re running a church fundraiser and most of your audience is older, consider a live event to accommodate those less familiar with technology.
+On the other hand, busy individuals or those who prefer to avoid crowds may opt for online auctions, which offer greater flexibility.

-If you’ve opted for an in-person auction, consider whether you want it to be silent or live.
+If you’ve opted for an in-person auction, consider whether you want it to be a silent or live auction.
 Again, think about what your audience might prefer.
 Here’s the main difference between the two:

 When deciding which of these options is best, consider if you can have an auctioneer (and have the funds to hire one) or if your audience would prefer to place bids quietly.

-Once you know the logistics of your event, it’s time to decide on good auction items for a fundraiser.
+Once you've determined the logistics of your event, it’s time to select suitable auction items for a fundraiser.
 Again, you’ll need a unique understanding of your community—who they are and what they like.
 Items that tend to do well at fundraising auctions include:

-After making a wishlist of all the items you want to include at your auction, it’s time to start pinning them down.
-Form a committee or ask for volunteers to scout out local businesses willing to donate products, services, or money.
+After making a wishlist of all the items you want to include in your auction, it’s time to start pinning them down.
+Form a committee or ask for volunteers to identify local businesses willing to donate products, services, or financial support.

 Reddit user u/mntngreenery suggests you "utilize your board members, connected volunteers, etc., and approach businesses that are related to your mission first."
 For example, if you’re raising money for a band or music program, consider asking a music instrument store or karaoke room to donate to your event.

 After you’ve exhausted that option, ask other local companies to contribute.
-Grocery stores, movie theaters, and restaurants are often willing to donate to support the community.
+Grocery stores, movie theaters, and restaurants are often willing to donate to support their local communities.
 And, people connected to your organization are also eager to offer their products or services.

 Pricing items might seem daunting—it’s an auction, after all.
 Don’t bidders set the prices?
 Here’s the thing: you must set a starting or minimum bid to help ensure you cover your expenses with the sale.